-Family members must receive a grade of not less than a "B" for courses taken; a lower grade will result in the employee being charged for the course(s).
-For family members taking more than six (6) credit hours, the "B" grade eligibility will be applied to any six (6) hours receiving a minimum of a "B" grade for the individual family member.
+Family members Mark family member must receive a grade of not less than a "B" for courses taken in a "A-F" graded course or a "P" in a "P/F" graded course; a lower grade will result in the employee being charged for the course(s).- For a family members member taking more than six (6seven (7) credit hours, the "B" or "P" grade eligibility will be applied to any six (6seven (7) hours receiving a minimum of a "B" or "P" grade for the individual family member.

-Employees will be responsible for paying tuition for any courses dropped by the employee or the employee's family member after the official Drop/Add period during the first week of classes.
+Employees will be responsible for paying tuition for any courses dropped by the employees or the employees' family membermembers after the official Drop/Add period during the first week of classes.